opnsense/tools/README.md

 * SETTINGS:	the name of the requested local configuration
-* CONFIGDIR:	read configuration from other directory and override SETTINGS (make sure to use an absolute path when specifiying)
+* CONFIGDIR:	read configuration from other directory and override SETTINGS (make sure to use an absolute path when specifying)

 Available build options are: